rcook/beginning-practical-haskell/part04.md

 ### The `read` function

-Let's do some more exploring using GHCI:
+Let's do some more exploring using GHCi:

 ```ghci
 λ> :t read